The following is a translation to English of the Constitution of Costa Rica which was adopted in 1948.

-The Constitution of 1948 of the Republic of Costa Rica is the provide of Costa Rica.
-This Consittuion has set the framework and the pillars for the Costa Rican democracy.
+This Constitution has set the framework and the pillars for the Costa Rican democracy.
 Costa Rica has the longest unbroken democracy in Latin America and consistently ranks high in the world political stability index.
 Part of the reason has been respect for the Constitution.

-The following is the text of the Consittuion in English.
+The following is the text of the Costa Rica Constitution in English

 TITLE I THE REPUBLIC